About Sally Wright – Counsellor in Edinburgh & Online

 A Relational, Professional Counselling Approach

-I began my counselling training over ten years ago.
-Since then, I have developed a strong relational way of working.
-My approach is grounded in empathy, collaboration and emotional attunement.
-I am now an experienced practitioner with over 1500 hours of counselling experience.
-I support both individuals and couples with challenges such as:
+I began my counselling training over ten years ago and have since developed a relational and collaborative way of working.
+My approach is grounded in empathy, emotional attunement and a respect for each person’s individual experience.

 Working with Couples